 With an automated system, inventory is tracked from the moment it is received at the dock door, through every step of the warehousing system, until it is directed out the shipping door.
-This provides real-time access to one of your most important assets, your inventory.
+This featureprovides real-time access to one of your most important assets – your inventory.

 As a rule, most warehouses use vertical stacking for their products.
-This saves space and can also help you keep better organized, because you can read all the labels at once instead of having to walk down the line of horizontally stacked materials.
+This arrangement saves space and can also help you keep better organization because you can read all the labels at once instead of having to walk down the line of horizontally stacked materials.

 You may find you occasionally need to make exceptions to this rule because of the way things are packed or arrive at the warehouse, and that’s fine.
 However, try to keep the rest of the stacking vertical.

 Say you manufacture sports clothing.
-If you sell both softball jerseys and pants, it makes sense to store these things together since you’ll probably be fulfilling orders that include both products.
+If you sell both softball jerseys and pants, it makes sense to store these things together since you’ll probably fulfill orders that include both products.

 Apply this logic throughout your storage facility.
-Put like items with other like items instead of using another system, such as storing alphabetically.
+Put like items together instead of using another system, such as storing alphabetically.
 This will save your warehouse employees unnecessary trips across the floor.

-Good shelving doesn’t come cheap, but the last thing you want to do is go with the cheapest, and often least-reliable, option.
-If you go for cheap, you may find you can’t store enough on your shelves or, worse, the shelves have buckled and caused damage to your merchandise.
+Sturdy shelving doesn’t come cheap, but the last thing you want to do is go with the least expensive, and often least reliable, option.
+If you go cheap, you may find you can’t store enough on your shelves.
+Or, even worse, the racks might buckle and damage your merchandise.

 Research the best shelving units ahead of time and make sure they’ll fit in your warehouse.
-You may have to tape out the dimensions of the shelving before buying it just to make sure everything fits.
-It’s worth the time and effort to do this because it will save you other headaches in the longer run.
+You may have to tape out the shelving dimensions before buying them just to make sure everything fits.
+It’s worth the time and effort to do this because it will save you other headaches in the long run.

 Yes, you want to squeeze as much inventory into your warehouse as possible.
-But remember that when you’re moving your products around, you need room to maneuver.
-If you’ve squeezed the aisles too narrow by placing the shelving too close together, moving merchandise could take minutes instead of seconds.
+And, remember that when you’re moving your products around, you need room to maneuver.
+If you’ve made the aisles too narrow by placing the shelving too close together, moving merchandise could take minutes instead of seconds.

 Keeping the aisles themselves clean and open will also save you time and money.
 Your workers can trip and damage the inventory they’re transporting when items are left in the middle of an aisle.
-You may want to assign one person to aisle cleanup to make sure this crucial element is taken care of.
+You may want to assign one person to aisle cleanup, so this crucial element is taken care of.

-Organization doesn’t happen in a vacuum.
-If you initially try one way of organizing your merchandise but then realize it would be quicker to do it another way, make the change.
+Organization doesn’t happen in a vacuum, and many types of warehouse layouts exist for a reason.
+If you initially try one way of organizing your warehouse and merchandise and then realize it would be quicker to do it another way, make the change.
 Just as your apparel business grows and changes, so should your approach to warehouse storage.

 Ask your warehouse staff for feedback, which has three great advantages:

-- They work with the product every day and will have ideas on how to better sort it.
+- They work with the product every day and will have ideas on how to sort it better.

 - They appreciate their opinions being solicited.

-- They will be the ones implementing your decisions and can tell you whether or not an idea can work.
+- They implement your decisions and can tell you whether an idea can work.

 Organize Warehouse Inventory Using Automation